-Let us tell you dumpling good – we’ve tried and tested some of the best dim sum spots in Singapore, and here’s what we’ve got!
+Let us tell you dumpling good – we’ve tried and tested some of the best dim sum places in Singapore, and here’s what we’ve got!

 1. Tim Ho Wan

-Kicking off this dum sum roundup is this well-known, one-Michelin star restaurant (pictured up top) hailing from Hong Kong, AKA dim sum land.
-There used to be snaking queues when it first opened, and by Singapore logic, a long queue is equivalent to “good sh*t!”.
+This well-known, one-Michelin star restaurant (pictured up top) hailing from Hong Kong, AKA dim sum land, is kicking off this dim sum roundup.
+There used to be snaking queues when it first opened, and by Singapore logic, a long queue is equivalent to “good stuff!”
 These days, it’s easier to get a seat, given its expansion across the island.
 One of its most raved-about items that you should nom on is its baked barbecue pork bun.
 You won’t be able to stop at just one!

-Tim Ho Wan, multiple locations including Marina Bay Sands and Jewel Changi Airport
+Tim Ho Wan, multiple locations across the island, including Marina Bay Sands and Jewel Changi Airport

 2. Swee Choon

 Dim sum is typically a daytime dish.
 But at Swee Choon, you can have it after your date night (sans kids!) or even as a supper treat after a late-night cycling trip.
-This homegrown brand has been serving bao-tiful plates of dim sum since 1962 and is showing no signs of slowing down, Covid-19 be damned!
+This homegrown brand has been serving bao-tiful plates of dim sum since 1962 and is showing no signs of slowing down!
 If you’re looking for an affordable place, this restaurant should be one of your go-to’s.

 3. Chopsuey Cafe